RonanPearce/ven/DesignNotes.md

 # Class system with inheritence and casting
 - Casting using 'as' expression
 - Each object instance gets its own unique id

+# Jobs
+- Each VM can run separate jobs (like coroutines but they can be paused at any stage externally)
+-

+# Inbuilt memory and performance profiling